 Sycamore Trail: This half-mile, dirt and mown path gets you away from the road and out along Floyds Fork.
 Pass by an impressive, shaded gravel bar along the way.
 The Sycamore Trail is an easy hike/bike trail that stems off of the Louisville Loop near the Egg Lawn.

-Osage Orange Explorer Trail: This half-mile, natural surface trail is a great introduction to unpaved trails!
+Osage Orange Explorer Trail: This quarter of a mile, natural surface trail is a great introduction to unpaved trails!
 Signs posted throughout the trail guide families on a journey through Beckley Creek, Ancient History and the Storybook Forest.
 Identify aquatic creatures and animal tracks along the trail, and use your imagination to come up with your own tall tales!
 Located behind the Marshall Playground & Sprayground, this trail is perfect for families with pre-K children.

 Humana Grand Allee: A formal, half-mile walk along a crushed stone path reminiscent of a Country Lane to a Boardwalk over wetlands and on to the formal Festival Promenade.
 There’s lots to experience in this area designed to be the “Best Walk in Louisville.”

 Black Willow Trail: 1.69 mile hiking trail made mostly of crushed stone and rated “easy.”
 It begins at the southern end of the Thornton Bridge and widely circles the Humana Grand Allee, passing by wooded areas, through meadows, and along Floyds Fork before meeting up with the Louisville Loop and circling back to the bridge.

 Flats Trail: A short trail through the riparian forest from the Flats Picnic Grove to Floyds Flats, a unique area of the Fork characterized by smooth, limestone bedrock.